 Macon Workers’ Comp FAQs

-Your attorney can guide you throughout the workers’ compensation process to ensure you get paid correctly.
+Your attorney can guide you throughout the workers’ comp process to ensure you get paid correctly.

-In Georgia, attorneys can only receive 25% of your workers’ compensation award.
-This amount is not paid upfront but is provided after receiving benefits for workplace injuries.
-Additionally, this amount cannot go beyond 400 weeks of settlement awards.
-The only way an attorney can receive more than this amount is if you experienced catastrophic injuries.
+In Georgia, attorneys can only receive 25% of your workers’ comp award.
+This amount is not paid upfront but is provided after receiving an award or settlement for workplace injuries.

 The time for receiving workers’ comp can also be lengthened if you undergo the appeal process.
 You would be required to attend a pre-mediation meeting and a hearing.
 The judge would review your case, requiring your Macon workers’ compensation lawyer and other involved parties to undergo the process.